 - Provide additional information about the candidate: Due to limitations, a candidate can only give out limited information about his/herself in the application.
 Therefore an interview is an opportunity for the interviewer to have additional information about the candidate.
 This information could range from the candidate's educational background to their job history.

-- Let you assess the candidate: An application usually contains highlights of a candidate’s previous positions.
+- Let you assess the candidate: An application usually contains highlights of an applicant’s skills and experience.
 Judging by them alone, candidates are likely to get any job.
-However, by interviewing candidates, you get to know if they are as skilled as their application says.
+However, by interviewing candidates, you get to know if they have unique skills as stated in their application.

 - Help connect with the candidate: An interview is usually the first time the candidate is meeting a representative of the company.By building a relationship, you get to show the candidate what it is like to work at the company.
 A good interview session will help portray your company in a positive light.